Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Learning Outcomes

 Students who successfully complete this paper should be highly competent in:

-- Relating known patho-anatomical, neurophysiological and biomechanical bases to the assessment and rehabilitation of persons with injuries related to sports, exercise and physical activity;
+- Relating person-centered, biomechanical, neurophysiological and pathoanatomical bases to the assessment and rehabilitation of persons with injuries related to sports, exercise and physical activity;

-- Developing an advanced level of knowledge and practical skills of current injury prevention strategies for specific sports codes;
+- Developing an advanced level of knowledge and clinical skills of current injury risk management and rehabilitation strategies for specific sports codes;

-- Discussing the role of the sports physiotherapist in the context of a multidisciplinary team.
+- Discussing the ethical issues relating to role of the sports physiotherapist in the context of a multidisciplinary health and performance team.